saksham-r/Flappy_Bird/README.md

 ## Flappy_Bird
-This is project for IA 2 of Computer Graphics
+This is the project for IA 2 of Computer Graphics